tig-foundation/tig-monorepo/tig-algorithms/README.md

 5. Every block, algorithms with at least 25% adoption earn a merge point
 6. At the end of a round, a the algorithm from each challenge with the most merge points, meeting the minimum threshold of 5040, gets merged to the `main` branch

+# License

+Each algorithm submission will have 5 versions, each under a specific license:

+* `commercial.rs` will be under TIG commercial license
+* `open_data.rs` will be under TIG open data license
+* `benchmarker_outbound.rs` will be under TIG benchmarker outbound license
+* `innovator_outbound.rs` will be under TIG innovator outbound license
+* `inbound.rs` will be under TIG inbound license